 DISCLOSURE CATEGORIES

-The disclosure categories listed below identify the types of economic interests that the designated position must disclose for each disclosure category to which he or she is assigned.
-“Investment” means financial interest in any business entity (including a consulting business or other independent contracting business) and are reportable if they are either located in, doing business in, planning to do business in, or have done business during the previous two years in the jurisdiction of the District.
+The disclosure categories listed below identify the types of economic interests that the designated position must disclose for each disclosure category to which the designated is assigned.

-Category 1: investments and business positions in business entities and income, including gifts, loans and travel payments, from any source of the type that provides services, supplies, materials, or equipment to the District.
+Category 1: All investments and business positions in business entities and sources of income, including gifts, loans and travel payments, from any source of the type that provides services, supplies, materials, or equipment to the District.

-Category 2: interests in real property located within the jurisdiction or within two miles of the boundaries of the jurisdiction or within two miles of any land owned or used by the District.
+Category 2: All interests in real property located within the jurisdiction or within two miles of the boundaries of the jurisdiction or within two miles of any land owned or used by the District, including any leasehold, beneficial or ownership interest or option to acquire property.

-Category 3: investments and business positions in business entities, and sources of income, including loans, gifts, and travel payments, from, sources that engage in land development, construction, or the acquisition, sale, lease, disposal, or development of real property within the District.
+Category 3: All investments and business positions in business entities, and sources of income, including loans, gifts, and travel payments, from, sources that engage in land development, construction, or the acquisition, sale, lease, disposal, or development of real property within the District.

-Category 4: All investments and business positions in business entities, and sources of income, including gifts, loans and travel payments, that provide services, products, materials, machinery, vehicles or equipment of a type purchased or leased by the designated position’s department, unit or division.
+Category 4: All investments and business positions in business entities, and sources of income, including receipt of gifts, loans and travel payments, that provide services, products, materials, machinery, vehicles or equipment of a type purchased or leased by the designated position’s department, unit or division.

-Category 5: All investments and business positions in business entities, and sources of income, including gifts, loans, and travel payments, of the type to receive program funds from the agency or its subdivisions, or participate in any agency programs or projects.
+Category 5: All investments and business positions in business entities, and sources of income, including receipt of gifts, loans, and travel payments, or income from a nonprofit or other organization, if the source is of the type to receive grants or other monies from or through the District or its subdivisions.